mateuszjurewicz/tic-tac-ai/README.md

 <h3>Description</h3>
 Play around with a perfect opponent in a game of online tic tac toe.
 The simple (weak) AI uses a strategy called the minimax algorithm<sup>1</sup>, it uses recursion to look through the entire tree of possible game states and chooses its best move assuming that it's playing against a perfect opponent.
-Key improvement included taking into consideration the number of turns left (it prefers to win quick and lose late).
+Key improvement included taking into consideration the number of turns left (it prefers to win quick and lose late).<br>
-Additional feature allows you to see visualisations of the board at each AI turn, showing what the machine was thinking.
+* Additional feature allows you to see visualisations of the board at each AI turn, showing what the machine was thinking.

 <h3>Acknowledgments</h3>
 Inspired by Michael Dawson's "Python Programming for the Absolute Beginner"<sup>2</sup> , Brett Slatkin's "Effective Python: 59 Specific Ways to